Jennifer Gross Head Coach

 Stephanie Shadwell Director of Basketball Operations

-Long-time assistant coach and former UC Santa Barbara standout Stephanie Shadwell enters her second season as the Director of Basketball Operations for the UC Davis women's basketball team, appointed to the position in September of 2015.
+Long-time assistant coach and former UC Santa Barbara standout Stephanie Shadwell enters her third season as the Director of Basketball Operations for the UC Davis women's basketball team, appointed to the position in September of 2015.

 "We are so excited that Stephanie has chosen to join the Aggie family," Gross said.
 "She brings a tremendous amount of expertise to our staff, with experience in coaching, administration, and management.
 Stephanie and I have known each other for many years, dating back to our high school days in San Diego.
 She is an amazing person who will be an asset to our staff and a great mentor to our student-athletes."